While Microsoft ensures the availability of its services, data loss can still occur due to accidental deletion, malicious attacks, or user errors.

 Our Microsoft 365 backup and archiving services are designed to help your organization ensure all your data is consistently stored safely.

-- Setting up archiving solutions of historical data for long-term retention, compliance, and e-discovery
+Setting up archiving solutions for historical data for long-term retention, compliance, and e-discovery

 From Our Blog